A1ex-N/lookmovie-scraper/readme.md

+This repo already contains complete database files in the /database folder, but if you want to run the code yourself continue reading

 you can run it by doing `python scraper.py` or if you wanted to use it in your own code do it like so

 initialize Scraper with the `database_name`, `search_type`, `start_page` and `end_page` (inclusive)